How can I contact the Library enquiry team?

 We offer instant, full text access to hundreds of eBook titles on key business and reference topics.

-Members in eligible firms also have access to the Core Accounting and Tax Service from Bloomsbury.
+Members in eligible firms also have access to the Bloomsbury Accounting and Tax Service.

 How can I borrow books?